Ethanlloyd21/Password-Generator/README.md

  * Special characters
  * Numeric characters
  * Lowercase letters
- * Uppercase ;etters
+ * Uppercase letters
  * Length (must be between 8 and 128 characters)

 This application validates user input and ensure that at least one character type is selected.
+If no selection was made from the criteria, the program throws an error and asks the user to prompt at least one criteria.
-Once all prompts are answered, the user will be presented with a password matching the answered prompts.
+Once prompts are answered, the user will be presented with a password matching the answered prompts.
 The user also have the option to click a button to copy the password to the clipboard.

  * NAVBAR includes an image photo of the creator, a refresh button and link of the code from Github.